 1. You need to trigger Automatic Repair mode.
 Which you can do by pressing Reset or the Power button during boot.
 (Hold key for 4 seconds.)

-When Windows will fail to boot three times.
-Then, At the fourth time, Automatic Repair screen will appear.
+2. When Windows will fail to boot three times.
+Then, At the fourth time, the Automatic Repair screen will appear.
 So, do it four times.
 (But, first Windows will diagnose your PC.)

-Note: If startup settings option doesn’t appear.
+Note: If the startup settings option doesn’t appear.
 Click on “See more recovery options”.

 IMPORTANT– Instead of booting Windows into safe mode.
-You can also select “Startup repair” option.
+You can also select the “Startup repair” option.
 Which is available in Troubleshoot > Advanced options.
-Startup repair will automatically fix all boot issue.
+Startup repair will automatically fix all boot issues.

-Exit from safe mode – If after trying out all next solutions.
+Exit from safe mode– If after trying out all the next solutions.
 If you want to exit from safe mode.
-Then, open system configuration Window.
+Then, open the system configuration Window.
 Go to boot and unmark safe mode and then click on OK.
 And, after that, restart Windows.

 Uninstall Recently Installed Software.

-After booting Windows into safe mode.
-You have to uninstall all third-party program that you have downloaded.
+After booting Windows into safe mode, you have to uninstall all third-party programs that you have downloaded.
 It could be an antivirus program or can be an overclocking software.
-Whatever it is, just uninstall it by going into, “Control Panel > Uninstall a program”.
+Whatever it is, uninstall it by going into “Control Panel > Uninstall a program”.

 Uninstall Windows Update.

-Apart from a third-party program, this problem can occur after a Windows update.
-If you have recently installed a Windows update or driver update.
+Apart from a third-party program, this problem can occur after a Windows update if you have recently installed a Windows update or driver update.
 Then, I suggest you uninstall it.
-Yes, you can revert back to the previous version of Windows.
+Yes, you can revert to the previous version of Windows.

 1. Open Control Panel > Uninstall a program > View installed updates.

-2. Here you will able to see all recently installed Windows update.
+2. Here, you will be able to see all recently installed Windows updates.

 4. Just right-click on that update and choose “Uninstall”.